-If your baby’s newborn screening (NBS) results showed that he or she has one CF gene mutation and the sweat test was negative (normal), your baby does NOT have CF. These test results meant that your baby is a CF carrier.
+If your baby’s newborn screening (NBS) results found one CF gene mutation and the sweat test was negative (normal), your baby does NOT have CF. These test results meant that your baby is a CF carrier.
 A CF carrier is healthy and does not have the disease.

-These test results, however, do mean that your baby is a CF carrier.
-It will be important for your child to know that he or she could pass the CF gene mutation to his or her children.
-When your child is older, you can discuss the CF carrier status.
-His or her partner might think about getting CF carrier testing if and when they plan to have children.
+When your child is older, you can explain what it means to be a CF carrier.
+It will be more important for your child to know that he or she could pass the CF gene mutation to his or her future children.
+His or her partner might want to get CF carrier testing if and when they plan to have children.

-If you or your child is a CF carrier, you should also tell blood relatives that they could be carriers of a CF gene mutation, so that they and their partners can decide if they would like to be tested.
+CF gene mutations are shared in families.
+Because of this, you should tell your blood relatives that they could be carriers of a CF gene mutation, so that they and their partners can decide if they would like to be tested.

 The CF Foundation’s fact sheet “My Baby Is a CF Carrier” explains what it means to be a carrier of a CF gene mutation.

-We encourage you to consider talking about this with your child when you think that he or she is old enough to understand genetics and what it means to be a CF carrier.
+We encourage you to talk about with your child when he or she is old enough to understand genetics.
+Then, you can explain what it means to be a CF carrier.

-You and/or your child might discuss meeting with your child’s doctor, a genetic counselor or genetics nurse specialist when you are ready for that conversation.
+You and/or your child could discuss meeting with your child’s doctor, a genetic counselor or genetics nurse specialist when you are ready for that conversation.

-Genetic technology is moving at a very fast pace.
-There is likely to be much more known about CF and genetics when your child is ready to have children.What does it mean for us parents if the newborn screening results show that our baby is a carrier of CF?
+Genetic progress is moving very quickly.
+Much more will be known about CF genetics when your child is ready to have children.What does it mean for us parents if the newborn screening results show that our baby is a carrier of CF?

 DNA or genetic testing can help you learn more about whether one or both of you are CF carriers.
 Genetic counseling can help you understand what it means to be a CF carrier.